-It’s not uncommon for organizations to have employees that travel to different locations whether it’s to visit customers or different offices.
-When these employees travel, they often connect to public Wi-Fi hotspots.
+It’s not uncommon for organizations to have employees that travel to different locations whether it’s to visit customers or different offices, especially with the rise in remote working and remote working spaces.
+When these employees travel or work outside of the office network, they often connect to public Wi-Fi hotspots.
 Providing users with remote access to the corporate network can help improve employee productivity, but it introduces a high level of cybersecurity risk with a chance an attacker could also gain remote access.
 With the right security controls in place, an organization can reduce the risk of a user losing credentials to an attacker through phishing or social engineering.

 A user connecting to an organization’s internal network has a number of protections.
 First, the administrator uses access controls to define who and what can connect to the network.
 Users, devices, and other network resources are whitelisted.
 Any unknown devices are blocked.
 Second, users are monitored and controlled using permissions and authorization groups to ensure that they can only access data that they need to do their jobs.